Pace1337/TicTacToe/README.md

 1) An AI playing with the player
 2) A main menu.
-3) Customizable player names (Note: In AI mode, the AI player will have a default name "Computer")
+3) Custom player names (Note: In AI mode, the AI player will have a default name "Computer")
 4) And an Score mode where the game will display a score board showing who lost and who won in each round.

 ## Issues